AnthonyAniobi/Api_Server/README.md

 ## how to use
-1. download the version for your os.
-Install and you are good to go
+1. [download](https://github.com/AnthonyAniobi/Api_Server/releases) the version for your os and Install and you are good to go
-    Nb: this feature is not available yet as this project is not yet usable for any os at the moment :(
 2. Click on the button to add an api endpoint
 3. Specify a title and the url for the endpoint
 4. Click on save to add this to the list of endpoints